-- Whisk heavy cream halfway to a thick but not a peak consistency and set aside.
+- Whisk 1 cup heavy cream halfway to a thick but not a peak consistency and set aside.

 - Place milk-gelatin mixture into a bowl filled with ice cubes and water.
 Stir constantly until you see signs of slight thickening (like melting ice cream).

-- Pour thickening milk mixture into whipping cream and gently fold together.
-Pour onto cherries into the springform pan.
+- Pour thickening milk mixture into whipped heavy cream and gently fold together.
+Pour onto cherries into springform pan.

 - Place remaining chocolate cake layer onto cream and place cake in the refrigerator.
 Do not remove cake from pan for a minimum of 4 hours.

 - For chocolate curls place a marble pastry board (or use a large marble or high gloss ceramic tile) in a freezer for 30 minutes or longer.

 - Chop chocolate in small pieces and place in a microwave oven proof bowl.
 Melt chocolate in 7 second increments, stir in between heating.
 Stop once chocolate is just melted.

 - Have a metal cake spatula ready.
 Remove cold stone from freezer and rapidly pour about 4-6 tablespoons (do not measure-guesstimate) of melted chocolate on stone.
 Very quickly spread chocolate as thin as you can onto cold stone.